The DITA specification uses specific notation and terms to define the components of the DITA standard.

 - DITA document-type shell

-- A set of DTD or XSD declarations that implement a DITA document type by using the rules and design patterns that are included in the DITA specification.
+- A set of DTD, XSD, or RELAX NG declarations that implement a DITA document type by using the rules and design patterns that are included in the DITA specification.
 A DITA document-type shell includes and configures one or more structural modules, zero or more domain modules, and zero or more constraint modules.
-With the exception of the optional declarations for the <dita> element and its attributes, DITA document-type shells do not declare any element or attribute types directly.
+With the exception of the optional declarations for the dita element and its attributes, DITA document-type shells do not declare any element or attribute types directly.

 - DITA element